Fallacies about Rotorua is a somewhat tongue-in-cheek look at some of the common gripes that visitors have.

 up the bags every day.

-I have to say that I do balk at some of the prices and that's not
+I have to say that I do baulk at some of the prices and that's not

 putting them down at all.
 I don't know what's involved in the costings

-and profit margins of the various businesses so don't presume to.
+and profit margins of the various businesses so don't presume to say a business is ripping me off.
 I suppose

-we've all got this 'gut feeling' that pops up when we're getting into
+we've all got this 'gut feeling' that pops up when a price approaches our personal upper limit.
+And we know what happens when that happens, right?

 Check out the daily deals for Rotorua & Taupo.
 You can alter the filters to include New Zealand or other areas if that's preferable.